Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 People who are on diabetic or diuretic drugs should also be careful when using oregano oil as it can interact negatively with their medications.
 Always consult your doctor when trying a new essential oil for the first time.

-How To Use Oregano Oil
+How to Use Oregano Oil

 Oregano oil is available in different dosage forms, such as tablets, capsules, and elixirs.
 They are also available as essential oils that can be diluted with a carrier oil before being applied topically.